 In front of the Schönbrunn Palace there’s a huge Christmas tree.
 International choirs sing Christmas carols during the holidays: enjoy a free show and make sure you take lots of beautiful pictures!

-This Christmas market is open from 24th November to the 26th December.
+This Christmas market is open from November 20 to December 26, 2021.

 Opening hours: Daily 10am – 6pm.

 Spittelberg Christmas Market

 In the last few years this Christmas market has gotten pretty big: it houses 100 stalls, making it the largest one in Vienna.

 This is also the Christmas market in Vienna where you can find international artists who sell arts and crafts from all around the world.

 It seems that in the last 25 years this Christmas market has attracted about 500.000 visitors every year and it can be particularly crowded.
 If you don’t want to spend the day pushing your way through the crowds, it would be wise to get there early in the morning.